Frequently Asked Questions

 Yes The products used in our clinical trials are all compliant with relevant Australian safety legislation.

-The complimentary medicines used in our trials are all listed with the Therapeutic Goods Administration (TGA).
+The complimentary medicines used in our trials are listed with the Therapeutic Goods Administration (TGA).
 This means that they have undergone extensive investigation and have been approved for use within Australia.

 All foods comply with Food Standards Australia and New Zealand and all cosmetics comply with the Australian Cosmetics Standard.